Has Your Browser Been Hijacked?

 As you browse the internet are you seeing endless pop-ups with offers of 800 numbers for technical support and more?
-Your browser may have been hijacked.
+You’re the victim of a browser hijack.

 Sophisticated malware now has the ability to recognize the type of page you are visiting, hijack your browser and serve you related pop-up ads.

-If you require assistance contact our support team via the link below:
+If you require assistance with IT support, contact our support team via the link below:

 Other Symptoms of a Browser Hijack